Frequently Asked Questions

 If applying for the State’s Expanded Use Loan to finance costs for the private property connection, property owners may not be eligible if unlicensed contractors complete the work.
 Property owners must also check with the Town of Yucca Valley for its requirements..

-The cost of hooking up to the sewer may be financed.
-Property owners will be able to finance their private sewer connection, and have it reflected on their property taxes over 20 years.
+The cost of hooking up to the sewer is separate from the assessment cost.
+This cost may be financed.
+Property owners will be able to finance their private sewer connection, and have it reflected on their property taxes over 30 years.

 HDWD will notify property owners six months prior to installing their private property connection to apply for a low interest Expanded Use Loan and provide further details about the process.